 In this post, you’ll learn why email marketing is vital to the success of any website and how you can get started immediately.

 The first email message was sent in 1971.
 The message was “something like QWERTYUIOP.”
 It was sent by Ray Tomlinson and it was simply a test message to himself.

 He sent it from one computer to another computer sitting right beside it in Cambridge, Massachusetts.
 It traveled via ARPANET, a network of computers that was the precursor to the internet.
 He had been fooling around with two programs called SNDMSG and READMAIL, which allowed users to leave messages for one another on the same machine.

 He also introduced the “@” sign as the locator in email addresses.

 Email marketing starts with a list of email addresses from people who have voluntarily signed up on your website to receive email updates in a newsletter or special announcement format.

-Email marketing allows you to stay in touch with your existing and potential customers on a regular basis (daily, weekly, monthly, etc).
+Email marketing automation allows you to stay in touch with your existing and potential customers on a regular basis (daily, weekly, monthly, etc).

 You can send emails about exclusive news, product-related announcements, or give special deals to your subscribers.

 Why You Need to Build an Email List – Starting Now